Glaucoma Treatment in New Jersey

 Regular eye exams with modern technologies are key to early detection and management of glaucoma.
 Our practice has invested in the best equipment currently available to help diagnose and manage this disease.
 Here are just a few of the technologies we have available to our patients for glaucoma treatment:

-We now have the state-of-the-art Humphrey Field Analyzer, which enables us to perform the fastest and most accurate visual field testing available.
-In addition to the standard white light on a white background exam, we can perform blue-yellow visual fields, the newest and most sensitive type of testing for glaucoma suspects.
-This allows earlier detection than with standard white light testing alone.
+We have the state-of-the-art Zeiss Field Analyzer with liquid lens, which enables us to perform the fastest and most accurate visual field testing available.
+In addition to the standard white light on a white background, we can perform blue-yellow visual fields, which is considered the most sensitive type of testing for glaucoma suspects; this allows earlier detection than with standard white light testing alone.
 We are also able to perform red dot fields for individuals on high risk medications, e.g., Plaquenil.

 We are also equipped with the CIRRUS HD-OCT (Ocular Coherence Tomograph.)
 Retinal nerve fiber layer and optic nerve head evaluation with OCT, is considered the gold standard in optic nerve imaging.
-Using a harmless infrared laser passed through an undilated pupil and are quick and painless.
-The computer analysis can detect subtle optic nerve changes and can often detect glaucomatous progression changes years before visual field testing would.
-The HRT II is also more sensitive than the standard stereo disc photography test.
+OCT images are obtained through an undilated pupil and are quick and painless.
+The computer analysis can detect subtle changes in the optic nerve and nerve fiber layer, often times, years before visual field testing would reveal change.
+The OCT is also more sensitive than standard stereo disc photography with a fundus camera.